Josephhtoo/EGL315-AY23-24/README.md

 <h3>Step 3: Connect Server to audio de-embedder via HDMI cable</h3>

 ![Capture](Thumbnails/HDMI_IN.jpg)<br>
-This sends Audio and Video signal from the server to the audio de-embedder
+Connect the HDMI cable from the server to the audio de-embedder, this sends Audio and Video signal from the server to the audio de-embedder

 <h3>Step 4: Connect audio de-embedder to TV monitor via HDMI cable</h3>